How to Qualify for Licensure

-Teacher candidates or those wishing to become certified must take The Praxis Series tests.
+Teacher candidates or those wishing to become certified must take the Praxis tests.

 Prior to entering an educator preparation program at your college or university, you may be required to take the Praxis® Core Academic Skills for Educators (Core) tests to demonstrate your qualifications.

-In North Dakota, you must take the appropriate Praxis® Subject Assessments (formerly the Praxis II® tests) for each area of certification you seek.
+In North Dakota, you must take the appropriate Praxis® Subject Assessments for each area of certification you seek.